-Given the high rate of running related injury in endurance running, I was always battling an injury the first 15 years of my triathlon journey, injury-preventing exercises should be included in athletes training plans.
+Given the high rate of running related injury in endurance running, I was always battling an injury the first 15 years of my triathlon journey.
+I attributed that to training load, to much volume or too much intensity or both and under recovery or nutrition.
+Now I include injury-preventing exercises, core and mobility based on a functional movement screening with my PT and recommend it be included in athletes training plans.
 Movements include sport-specific strengthening exercises using functional movement patterns to reduce the likelihood of problems.

 The more common running injury causes and methods of prevention are describe below.
 I never diagnosis and injury with and athlete.
 Though my shared experience with what the athlete may be dealing with, we communicate and then they seek treatment from a local qualified specialist.